 Not all iron is created equal.
 In addition to selecting a prenatal vitamin with the adequate dosing of each ingredient, you should also pay attention to the type of ingredients the manufacturer is using.

-When selecting an iron form for the Prenatal for her, we chose to use Ferrochel® iron for its high bioavailability and gastrointestinal tolerability.
+When selecting an iron form for the Natalist Prenatal, we chose to use Ferrochel® iron for its high bioavailability and gastrointestinal tolerability.
 Ferrochel® is a patented iron (in the form of iron bisglycinate), providing 100% elemental iron.
 It is a neutral molecule and does not break down in stomach acid—it is delivered intact to the intestine, where it is easily absorbed.
 Similar to the iron found in our prenatal vitamins, our vegan iron supplements are highly bioavailable and gentle on the stomach.

 Other types of iron have low bioavailability and often produce unpleasant gastrointestinal side effects, such as nausea, constipation, and gastric upset.
 Additionally, Ferrochel® iron is easier to absorb and less likely to block the absorption of other nutrients, such as vitamin E and calcium.